jgnunes/platinum_genomes/purge_dups.md

 # Goal
-To remove from an assembly overlaps and haplotigs caused by sequence divergence in heterozygous regions.
+To remove overlaps and false duplications from an assembly.

 # References
 * [Github repository](https://github.com/dfguan/purge_dups)